haskell/cabal/Cabal/doc/installing-packages.rst

 It can be useful to make a source package available for installation in the sandbox - for example, if your package depends on a patched or an unreleased version of a library.
-This can be done with the ``cabal sandbox add-source`` command - think of it as "local `Hackage <http://hackage.haskell.org/>`__".
+This can be done with the ``cabal sandbox add-source`` command - think of it as "local Hackage_".
 If an add-source dependency is later modified, it is reinstalled automatically.

 .. code-block:: bash